codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/All-floated-left-2a96.md

 ### This demonstrate the basic behaviour of left floating elements

-- They "float" on the top left of their containers, except :
+- They "float" on the top left of their containers, except:
   - if there are other floating elements before them, then the go directly on the right of them (You can see this in action here, as the 5 balloons are in a line 1-2-3-4-5 at the top of their container).
-  - if there are other block level elements before them, then they float "under" them (we will see an example of this in the next section)
+  - if there are other block level elements before them, then they float "under" them (we will see an example of this in the next section).

 - They "allow" other elements to overlap with them, but pushing the text content (and other inline elements) of them to the right so they have enough "space".